ibm-cloud-docs/sap-data-hub/sap-dh-deploy-sdh-observer.md

 ## Next Steps
 {: #next-steps-deploying}

+For production environments, storage for SAP Vora checkpoint needs to be set up.
+Follow [these instructions](/docs/sap-data-hub?topic=sap-data-hub-set-up-checkpoint-storage) to set up {{site.data.keyword.cos_full_notm}} and to define the parameters that will be handed over to the installation dialog.

-Manual installation is recommended.
-Follow the [manual installation using an installation script](https://access.redhat.com/articles/3630111#manual){: external} instructions, and the instructions for [running the installation script](/docs/infrastructure/sap-data-hub?topic=sap-data-hub-run-install-sh) for the {{site.data.keyword.cloud_notm}} specific parameters.
+If installing SAP Data Hub for test and evaluation, skip this step and go directly to the [Manual Installation using an installation script (manual)](https://access.redhat.com/articles/3630111#manual){: external} instructions, and the instructions for [running the installation script](docs/infrastructure/sap-data-hub?topic=sap-data-hub-run-install-sh) for the {{site.data.keyword.cloud_notm}} specific parameters.